 Can Anybody Ride an ATV?

-Who is legally allowed to ride an ATV depends entirely on the rules and regulations where you want to ride.
+Who is legally allowed to ride an ATV depends entirely on the rules and regulations of where you want to ride.

 Most states and countries have laws that regulate ATV operation by youth and children.